Joystream/founding-members/README.md

 ### Current Period

-The current [Scoring Period #12](/scoring-periods/12.md) started on the 19th of July, and ends on the 2nd of August.
+The current [Scoring Period #13](/scoring-periods/13.md) started on the 2nd of August, and ends on the 16th of August.

 <!--
 FIXME